Wanaka Farm (WANA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wanaka Farm Historical Price

-According to the latest data gathered on Wanaka Farm live price page, the current price of Wanaka Farm is 0.00310211USD.
-The circulating supply of Wanaka Farm(WANA) is 173.52M WANA , giving it a market capitalization of $538.99K.
+According to the latest data gathered on Wanaka Farm live price page, the current price of Wanaka Farm is 0.00307924USD.
+The circulating supply of Wanaka Farm(WANA) is 173.52M WANA , giving it a market capitalization of $534.31K.

 The Wanaka Farm Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WANA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.